jackjwilliams/jackjwilliams.github.io/_posts/2016-02-25-hangfire-windows-service.md

 title: Hangfire Windows Service
 date: "2016-02-25 23:30"
 comments: false
-category: "Octopus"
+category: "C#"
 tags:
   - Octopus
   - ASP.NET 4.5
   - MVC 5
-subtitle: "Pains of converting Hangfire to a Windows Service"
+subtitle: Pains of converting Hangfire to a Windows Service
 modified: ""
 mathjax: false
 featured: false
 ---

 I'm trying to keep these posts more focused and to the point, here we go ...